NIAAA Social Media

 - Tell the truth.
-Spreading misleading or false information is prohibited.
+Misleading or false information will not be tolerated.

 In accordance with the Federal Government's other social media comment policies, NIAAA has instituted the following policy to maintain respectful interaction.
-We reserve the right to not post comments or to remove comments that are inconsistent with our policy, at our complete discretion, particularly if they contain:
+We reserve the right to remove comments that are inconsistent with our policy, at our complete discretion, particularly if they contain:

 - Political endorsements of parties, candidates, or groups.